AmokSolderer/APC/README.md

 ## Hardware

 The APC hardware status is mature.
 I have version 2.0 in use since January 2018 without anything to complain about.
+Since then the HW has basically stayed the same, just some features have been added and the board has been prepared for automatic assembly.
 You can find the schematics, BOM and layout data in the [hardware section](https://github.com/AmokSolderer/APC/tree/master/DOC/Hardware).
 There have been some minor HW updates which are explained in the [Changelog](https://github.com/AmokSolderer/APC/tree/master/DOC/Changes.md).

 The APC features an HW extensions interface which is an 8 bit bus with several enable signals.
 At the moment there're two extension board available, but you could use it for all kinds of additional hardware.